syahdeini/nietzsche/README.md

 load model from model/model.dll, and load it into memory

 inside **load dataset**:
-return dataset from memory, if it doesn't exist return data from compiled csv from warehous/datadum_[Date].csv, if it doesn't exist process raw csv data from data/orders.csv and compiled it into csv, save it, and load it to memory.
+return dataset from memory, if it doesn't exist<br>
+return data from compiled csv from warehous/datadum_[Date].csv, if it doesn't exist<br>
+process raw csv data from data/orders.csv and compiled it into csv, save it, and load it to memory.

 to refresh data in memory call /refresh_data